ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "JWT Claim Name" is equivalent to the "Claim Name" in the JWT registry.

 IANA is requested to register the following claims.
+The "Claim Value Type(s)" here all name CDDL definitions and are only for the CWT registry.

 [^remove]